simh/simh/README.md

 - Support for building on systems with the gameoftrees.org (got) source control system.
 - Frontpanel API improvements, document clarifications and bug fixes.
 - Added a SET CLOCK NOCALIBRATE mode.
     NOCALIBRATE mode allows all activity of a simulator run to occur with precisely consistent event timing.
 In this mode, every clock tick takes precisely the same number of instructions/cycles.
 Likewise, the polling activities for MUX or other poll oriented devices occurs after precisely the same number of instructions/cycles executed.
 As a consequence of this mode, no effort to align simulated clock ticks (and simulated access to wall clock time) is made.

     This mode will often be useful for running diagnostics which expect a particular relationship between perceived wall clock and instruction times.
 It might also be useful for running test scripts which may want to compare output of previous executions to to current execution or to compare execution on arbitrarily different host computers.
+It will also be useful when running under a host system debugger which might produce confusing results when various wall clock pause times when stopping at breakpoints.

     In NOCALIBRATE mode, the operator gets to specify the pseudo execution rate along with the base wall clock time that access to pseudo wall clock accesses returns.
 - All removable devices get detached on a media unload without regard to data access format (SIMH, VHD or RAW).